 The functions, most of the tools share altogether are very similar, but the visual execution often stays unchanged.

-- To integrate, with both, Gmail and Outlook;
+- To integrate, with Outlook;

 - Workflow, tasks, and email visualization board;